kbravh/notion-node/README.md

 getPage()
 ```

 If you want to query data from your private pages, you'll need to provide your Notion `token_v2` cookie to the client.
-Simply log into Notion in the browser, open your cookies, and copy the value from the `token_v2` field under the `https://www.notion.so` cookies.
+This can be stored in the `NOTION_TOKEN` environment variable on your machine, or passed into the application.
+To get your token, simply log into Notion in the browser, open your cookies, and copy the value from the `token_v2` field under the `https://www.notion.so` cookies.

 ```js
 const notion = new Notion("<notion-token>")